rhomobile/rhomobile-docs/docs/en/hosted/guide/remote-build-guide.md

 		<img src="https://s3.amazonaws.com/rhodocs/cloud/remote-build-guide/online-build-success-and-failure.png">
 	</div>
 	<div class="span6">
-		<p style="vertical-align:text-center">Once you have built your app through the online console, you will be able to  click the download icon to download the app package (.apk for android, .cab for Windows Mobile, etc), put the package on your device, and install it.
+		<p>Once you have built your app through the online console, you will be able to  click the download icon to download the app package (.apk for android, .cab for Windows Mobile, etc), put the package on your device, and install it.
 If the build failed, you'll be able to download the logs of the build to debug the reason for the failed build.</p>
 	</div>
 </div>